William Booth (forger): Criminal activity

 Each was tried consecutively, with the same jury throughout, before Simon Le Blanc, at Stafford Assizes over two days, on 31 July and 1 August.
 He was found guilty on all counts and sentenced to hang.

 Booth's public execution, outside Stafford jail, on 15 August 1812 was bungled, and he fell through the scaffold's trap door to the floor.
 Within two hours, he was hanged again and died.

 He is buried in the churchyard of St Mary's, Handsworth.
 The inscription on his gravestone reads:

 He was survived by his father, wife, sister, and two daughters, aged about fourteen, and three.

 Following a change of county boundary, his body was disinterred and reburied.

-A public outcry at the harshness of his sentence and others resulted in the death penalty in England and Wales being reserved for capital crimes.

 Booth also minted genuine tokens as a cover for his forging activities.
 Several of his tokens, forgeries and printing plates are in the collection of Birmingham Museum & Art Gallery.
 One token is in the British Museum.
+Booth's posthumous notoriety meant that his tokens became so collectable that they themselves became the subject of forgeries.